 Sometimes it pays to invest in a belt that’s going to stick with you no matter the rigors of your training.
 If you’re just starting out, the AQF might be a good belt choice for you.
 It’ll help you get into the feeling of training with external support at a basic price point.
 That said, if you’re looking for a belt that will be with you for years, through meets, off-seasons, and the intensity of serious training, this might not be the best belt for you.
 The leather is great, but the belt can be hard to size, and it’s not the easiest to get on and off.

 RDX knows how to construct a belt, and this one is a great example of that.
-Its width is uniform all the way around, so it’s going to accurately and correctly help you engage the IAP.
-That means that it will not only support the lumbar region during your lifts, but it will help you accurately breathe, too.
+Its four inch width is uniform all the way around, so it’s going to accurately and correctly help you engage the IAP.
+That means that it will not only off extra support to the lumbar region during your lifts, but it will help you accurately breathe, too.

 - This belt is properly constructed to engage the IAP correctly